GrosvenorTechnology/GT.Connect.DataSync/readme.md

 ### device-app-status-update

+This message is sent when ever we detect a change in state of the device, i.e. we have not received a heartbeat for longer that the offline timeout period.

-A device status update message has the format below:
+A device app-status update message has the format below:

 ```json
 {